-Nothing says adulting like buying your first flat.
-Growing up might seem like a scary trap, but you will master it like Harry Potter mastered wizardry, trust us.
+Nothing says adulting like buying a HDB flat for the first time.
+Growing up might seem scary, but you will master it like Harry Potter mastered wizardry, trust us.
 And trust yourself.

-Whether you’re a single and 35, or a couple of lovebirds prepared to spend the rest of your lives together, naturally, building your nest is the next step.
+Whether you’re a single and 35, or happily engaged and ready for married life, building your nest is the next step.
 The next BIG step.
 Big responsibility.
 Big money.
 But, no biggie if you do it right from the get-go.
 For first-time HDB applicants, there are grants to ease your burden.
 We’ll get to that in a moment.
-But first, all the basic information you should wrap your head around before you get yourself a new roof over it.
+But first, all the basic information you should wrap your head around before you get yourself a new home.

 Citizenship: Singaporeans or PRs only